-- The net taxable value increased approximately 7% from 2019 net taxable values. - The District's refined average daily attendance is expected to increase although the budget was built with no increase. - Salaries comprise approximately 75% of the General Fund expenditure budget.
-Average salary increase for 2020-2021 was three percent of midpoint. - The maintenance and operations tax rate decreased from \$1.06385 per \$100 valuation to \$1.0299 per \$100 valuation due to the rate compression required by the new State funding formula.
-The debt service tax rate increased from \$0.42 per \$100 valuation to \$0.44 per \$100 valuation. - The 2020-2021 General Fund budget is balanced with both revenues and expenditures of \$57.4 million.
+- The net taxable value increased approximately 7% from 2020 net taxable values. - The District's refined average daily attendance is expected to increase.
+The City is seeing growth in housing starts and enrollment numbers are expected to increase as those homes are sold. - The maintenance and operations tax rate decreased from \$1.0299 per \$100 valuation to \$0.9937 per \$100 valuation due to the rate compression required by the new State funding formula.
+The debt service rate increased from \$0.44 per \$100 valuation to \$0.46 per \$100 valuation. - The District will receive ESSER funds of over \$16 million to be used over the next three years.
+A portion has been included in the FY 2022 Budget. - The FY 2022 Budget has been approved with \$59.7 million in revenues and \$65.9 million in expenditures.
+The District will use a portion of fund balance for building renovations as it prepares for student growth.